Hamza-Mandviwala/OCP4.10.3-install-GCP-UPI/README.md

         gcloud compute instance-groups unmanaged add-instances ${INFRA_ID}-master-${ZONE_2}-instance-group --zone=${ZONE_2} --instances=${INFRA_ID}-master-2

 35. At this point we must now wait for the bootstrap process to complete.
 You can now monitor the bootstrap process:
-    1. ssh into your bootstrap node and run journalctl -b -f -u release-image.service -u bootkube.service .
-Upon bootstrap process completion, the output of this command should stop at a message that looks something like systemd[1]: bootkube.service: Succeeded.
+    1. ssh into your bootstrap node and run `journalctl -b -f -u release-image.service -u bootkube.service` .
+Upon bootstrap process completion, the output of this command should stop at a message that looks something like `systemd[1]: bootkube.service: Succeeded`.
     2. You can also ssh into the master nodes and run a sudo crictl ps to monitor the container creation of the various OCP components.
-Sometimes the kube-apiserver & etcd related components often fluctuate and keep flapping.
+Sometimes the kube-apiserver & etcd related components fluctuate and keep flapping.
 Do not panic and allow some time for these to stabilize.
 You can also perform a rolling reboot of your master nodes if you wish to.

 36. Once your bootstrap process completes, you can remove your bootstrap components: